 1. Can Double Rex Rats Be Kept with Furry Ones?

-The ideal cage for a Double Rex rat is one that has no sharp edges, such as a large glass aquarium.
-You should aim to keep an ambient temperature inside of the cage that ranges between 65 and 80 degrees.
-Never place the cage near an open window or any other drafty or cold areas.
+The ideal cage for a double rex rat is one that has no sharp edges, such as a large glass aquarium.
+You should aim to keep an ambient temperature inside of the cage that ranges between 65 and 80 degrees F. Never place the cage near an open window or any other drafty or cold areas.

 3. What Kind of Bedding Should I Buy?